Details of this species in Viwa Is.

 Management Notes for this Location:

-There is a proposal to eradicate cane toads and invasive mammals (rats, cats and dogs) from Viwa Island (60 ha), in Fiji to protect (among other native wildlife) the endangered Fijian ground frog (see Platymantis vitiana in IUCN Red List of Threatened species).
+There is a proposal to eradicate cane toads (Bufo marinus) and invasive mammals (rats, cats and dogs) from Viwa Island (60 ha), in Fiji to protect (among other native wildlife) the endangered Fijian ground frog (see Platymantis vitiana in IUCN Red List of Threatened species).

 The removal of these invasive species from Viwa Island would benefit a range of other native species, including the banded iguana (Brachylophus fasciatus), Pacific boa (Candoia bibroni), and several species of gecko and skink.
 In addition to the biodiversity benefits, this project is expected to have several socio-economic benefits to the people on Viwa.
 These include an increased agricultural harvest, improved health and sanitation (domestic water supply and disposal), ecotourism and employment opportunities, and finally cultural pride for the Viwa Island people (104 people live on the island).